Enter your ZIP to

 Cheapest Roofing Materials: Getting the Highest Value for the Lowest Cost

 Though no roof is ever truly cheap, the materials you choose make a huge difference in how much your new roof will cost.
-From the traditional asphalt shingle to luxurious slate, there is a material that fits every budget and aesthetic style.
-Most roofing projects fall between $5,800 and $12,800 for a 2,000-square-foot home.
-On average, expect to pay around $9,200 for a roof replacement.
-Let’s take a look at the cheapest roofing materials, where you get the greatest bang for your buck.
+From the traditional asphalt shingle to newer options like spray foam or corrugated steel, there’s a material that fits nearly every budget and style.
+Most roofing projects fall between $5,800 and $12,800 for a 2,000-square-foot home, with the average landing around $9,200.

 What Is the Cheapest Material for Roofing?